 For a second Mycroft looked as if he was going to ask Molly to make an appointment with his secretary for some time the following week.
 "I'm very busy at the present, Miss Hooper, is this -"

-It was cold, and she gratefully got into the back of the car Mycroft had waiting.
-The chauffeur, without being asked, got out of the car and walked around to the rear as Mycroft got in and shut the door with a little more drama than was probably necessary.
+It was a chill night, and she gratefully got into the back of the car Mycroft had waiting.
+The chauffeur, without being asked, got out of the car and walked around to the rear as Mycroft got in and shut the door with a little more drama than necessary.
 In the light of the street lamp across the way he could see that her eyes were so dilated they looked nearly black.

 Molly was sitting in the back seat of a Mercedes Benz with the most dangerous man in Britain, and it terrified her.